natanfudge/Crashy/Workplan.md

 # Workplan:
+- [ ] Fix invalid requests giving 500 instead of proper error codes
+- [ ] Fix NEC not working with the beta release
 - [ ] Try and see if crash report contents can be searched via google
   - [ ] Solve 'Soft 404' https://search.google.com/search-console/inspect?resource_id=sc-domain%3Abeta.crashy.net&id=YfBWru4eMDMLpcQ5LzmEYw&alt_id=xoRjr_kqsY93Vsfrd9_lww
-- [ ] Introduce backwards compatibility for old NEC versions:
-  - Modify the old firebase uploadCrash endpoint to simply delegate the upload to the EC2 server.
-- [ ] Migrate all crashes from firebase to EC2
-  - Old crashes transfer to S3
-  - New crashes transfer to SSD
 - [ ] Start automatically evicting
+  - [ ] Add a way of calling evictOld() on demand
+  - [ ] Call evictOld() once every month
 - [ ] Add logging
   - [ ] Gather all of the relevant data of each request and log it in an organized structure
-  - [ ] Log in console
+  - [ ] Write log messages in console output
   - [ ] Allow easy access of recent logs in the ec2 instance
   - [ ] Allow viewing of logs by request
-- [ ] Implement archive retrieval
+  - [ ] Allow seeing the amount of total used SSD and S3 space
 - [ ] Fix critical crashy issues
 - [ ] Use <a> links + history api for navigation so different pages can be accessed and also google will index these pages.
 - [ ] Monetization?